Narshe1412/Code-Institute-Data-Centric-Project/readme.md

 - The original project was server side rendered with Flask as render engine.
 This project uses Flask as the data access layer piece providing RESTful APIs that will be consumed by a frontend app.
 - The original app is not a Single Page Application and needs to re-render on each user action.
 This application use ReactiveX module to handle state changes and provide a seemless experience to the user without navigating away.
+- This application implements unit testing in both frontend and backend, using standard libraries for both system so the final product is more resilient to code changes.

+I've noted sections that belong to the old project and are no longer relevant, to keep track of them so the reviewer can check the improvements upon the spec, if he or she wishes to do so.

 ## UX